Economic history of the German reunification: Privatization and private investment

 Despite these problems, the process of unification moved ahead, albeit slowly.
 The Treuhand, staffed almost entirely by Germans from the west, became the virtual government of eastern Germany.
 In the course of privatization, the agency decided which companies would live and which would die, which communities would thrive and which would shrivel, and which eastern Länder would be prosperous and which would not.
 It also decided who might or might not buy eastern firms or services.

 Whether correct or not, reports persisted throughout the first years of unification that foreign enterprises were being screened more carefully and more skeptically than German firms even as they were being invited to invest.
-Less than 5 percent of all investment in eastern Germany was non-German, and most of that was from companies with subsidiaries in western Germany who were expanding them to the east.
-The Japanese did not invest, although they had earlier expressed some interest, and the offices Treuhand established in New York and Tokyo found few investors.
+Less than 5% of all investment in eastern Germany was non-German, and most of that was from companies with subsidiaries in western Germany who were expanding them to the east.
+The Japanese did not invest, although they had previously expressed some interest, and the offices the Treuhand established in New York and Tokyo found few investors.

 The economy of eastern Germany went into a deep and precipitous slump immediately after unification.
 Within a year after unification, the number of unemployed rose above 3 million.
 Industrial production in eastern Germany fell to less than half the previous rate, and the total regional product fell precipitously through 1991.
-One estimate was that in 1991 the entire production of eastern Germany amounted to less than 8 percent of that of western Germany.
+One estimate was that in 1991 the entire production of eastern Germany amounted to less than 8% of that of western Germany.